 If you are considering this option, you should first speak with your Honors advisor about the process.
 Your Honors advisor will alert you to typical pitfalls that students encounter as well as common reasons proposals are returned for revision.
 After you have identified a class that you’d like to contract as Honors, you should approach the instructor and request that he or she work with you to convert the class into an Honors class.
 The faculty member is under no obligation to agree.
 You must be prepared for the possibility that the instructor does not have time or that the instructor feels that the class is not a good option for this contract process.

-Once you have made arrangements to integrate advanced study, you must submit the Non-honors to Honors Course Proposal Form, including the details of your plan and the signed approval of your instructor, to your Honors advisor.
+Once you have made arrangements to integrate advanced study, you must submit the Non-honors to Honors Course Proposal Form (rev 5/18), including the details of your plan and the signed approval of your instructor, to your Honors advisor.
 The contract must be approved by the Honors College Associate Dean prior to the first day of classes for the given semester.
-Proposals are due at the end of the semester prior to the semester of the contract course.
+Proposals are due ont he last day of classes (Monroe Park Campus) per the VCU academic calendar in the semester prior to the semester of the contract course.

 Please note that course contracts are not allowed for any of the core Honors curriculum courses.
 In addition, because summer courses are considerably compressed due to time constraints, they are not eligible for the Honors course contract option.